In

 rebuilding holes 10 through 15 from scratch, the same basic layout

-They respected the original flow and avoided giving course a “cut
+maintained.
+They respected the original flow and avoided giving

-to the right and leans slightly uphill.
-The green
+shifts dramatically to the right and leans slightly uphill.
+The

-has sand bunkers near the front, on both the right
+green has sand bunkers near the front, on both the right and the

-and the left, and a sparkling lake at the back left.
+left, and a sparkling lake at the back left.
+Don’t be fooled

 The Clubhouse has a pro shop, tennis courts, and a fine dining